England Football Online

 1

 Stiles cautioned in the 47th min. for Dissent.
-MacKinnon handled Bobby Charlton's cross "Somehow McKinnon succeeded in keeping a poker face as he escaped detection: Sliles, however, protested to much and had his name taken".
+McKinnon handled Bobby Charlton's cross "Somehow McKinnon succeeded in keeping a poker face as he escaped detection: Stiles, however, protested too much and had his name taken".
 Cautioned in the 57th min. for Foul.
 "Stiles, a sort of honorary hatchetman for England, again had his name taken for a crushing tackle on [Johnstone]".

 6 Moore, Robert F.C.
 24 12 April 1941 LHB West Ham United FC 38 1